VirgilSecurity/virgil-sdk-javascript/quickstart.md

 var body = JSON.parse(email.body);
 ```

 ## Step 5.
+Get Sender's Card

+In order to decrypt the received data the app on recipient's side needs to get sender's Virgil Card from the Public Keys Service.

+## Step 6.
 Verify and Decrypt
-We are making sure the letter came from the declared sender by getting his card on Public Keys Service.
-In case of success we are decrypting the letter using the recipient's private key.
+The app is making sure the letter came from the declared sender by getting his card on Public Keys Service.
+In case of success the app is decrypting the letter using the recipient's private key.

 ```javascript
 virgil.cards.search({